MCP Server

 Browse data sources connected to your team.
 Data sources are specific accounts/properties connected from integrations (e.g. a specific Google Ads account, a specific GA4 property).
 Use action to choose the operation:

-• list — list all connected data sources for the team
+• list — list all connected data sources (cursor-paginated, pass cursor from page.cursor for next page)

 • show — full details for one source (requires source_id)

-• list_metadata — list metadata for source management (integrations, accounts, spaces, users, tags)
+• list_metadata — list metadata for source management; use scope to fetch only what you need (integrations, accounts, spaces, users, tags, categories, or all)

 • list_report_types — list available report types for a source (requires source_id)

-• list_dimensions_and_metrics — list available dimensions and metrics for a source (requires source_id, optionally report_type, filter, is_universal)
+• list_dimensions_and_metrics — list available dimensions and metrics (cursor-paginated, requires source_id, optionally report_type, filter, is_universal)

 • list_usage — list usage counts for sources across reports, blends, transfers, source groups, and overviews (requires source_ids)